Often overlooked, the North Coast of Scotland is wild and scenic with large kyles, narrow lochs and surprising beaches.

 East of Smoo Cave, the road takes you around Loch Eriboll a 16km long sea loch (almost 10miles).

-It has been used for century as a deep water anchorage to stay safe during storms.
+It has been used for centuries as a deep-water anchorage to stay safe during storms.

-Here as well you can find evidence of Bronze age settlements.
+Here also, you can find evidence of Bronze age settlements.

 As you get to the east side of Loch Eriboll, you can visit a headland in the loch.
-The building you can see in the pictures below (not the house) but the walls agains the small cliff, are the remains if 19th century kilns where limestone was heated to produce lime.
+The building you can see in the pictures below (not the house) but the walls against the small cliff, are the remains of 19th century kilns where limestone was heated to produce lime.

 Your next highlight is the Kyle of Tongue, another inlet on the Scottish North coast.

-Since 1971 a long bridge allow you to cross the large and shallow sea loch.
+Since 1971 a long bridge allows you to cross the large and shallow sea loch.
 Most of it is sandy.
 It is 11km long (7mi).
 It is famous for its fauna and flora.